ReScience/rescience.github.io/03-edit.md

     - Notebook repository (if necessary)
     - Data repository (if necessary)
     - Volume, issue and year
+    - Article number (**only** use the number provided by one of the Editors-in-Chief in the submission issue).

   * If the article name is not `Author(s)-YEAR.md`, rename it
   * Rebuild the PDF and checks everything is ok